MitchelMckee/MitchelMckee/README.md

 # 💫 About Me:

-Recent Graduate from Northumbria University<br>Computer Science with Artificial Intelligence<br>Currently working on Olenium.co.uk<br>
+Recent Graduate from Northumbria University<br>Computer Science with Artificial Intelligence<br>Currently working on Olenium.co.uk and DashPoint<br>

 ## 🌐 Socials: